if-web-dev/booking-site-php-pdo-project/README.md

 ![BOOKINGCAPTURE!](https://github.com/if-web-dev/booking-site-php-pdo-project/blob/main/public/Assets/images/Capture-hotel.PNG)

-Php booking site project with MVC architecture, pdo and bootstrap.
+Php booking site project with MVC architecture.

+* The site uses a Mysql database.

+* Boostrap with cdn links.

+* We show how we can load a specific js file by page.
+This js file manage the action of a button to book.

+* Differents css files loaded specifically by page.